 A. A Personal Representative is a court appointed fiduciary who will serve as the primary representative of your Estate.
 Your will designates the person(s) who will serve as your Personal Representative.

 Q. What is “administration” of my estate?

 A. Administration of an estate involves the collection of assets, payment of liabilities, and distribution of properties to the beneficiaries or heirs.
 Administration of an estate is conducted under some degree of probate court authority and supervision, but different procedures are available.

 A. A trustee is one to whom property is transferred for the benefit of someone else (the beneficiary).

-Present law, well-drafted trustee powers and professional trustees now make this concept of trusts obsolete.
+In most cases a combination of wills and trusts is needed to accomplish what you want with your estate planning.
 A trust can be designed to produce almost any result desired by the client if the client gives the trustee sufficient funds with which to work.
 We usually recommend that trustees be given very broad and adaptable powers to provide flexibility for future events.
 The trustee should be empowered to do what is best for the beneficiary, without being curbed by inappropriate restrictions.

 If a trust appears suitable for your estate plan, you will need to exercise care in the selection of a trustee.
 The family member who comes to mind as a logical first choice may prefer not to deal with the management of your properties.
 If a corporate trustee appears appropriate, we will suggest that you have a conference with the representative of your bank's trust department.
 Further, you should consider giving someone, such as a committee, the power to change trustees.